sriramab/gamamanual/References/PlatformDocumentation/EditingModels/GamlEditorGeneralities.md

 ![images/2.new_project2.png](resources/images/editingModels/2.new_project2.png)

 Once the project is created (or if you have an existing project), navigate to it and right-click on it.
-This time, choose "New…>Model file…" to create a new model.
+This time, choose "New...>Model file..." to create a new model.

 ![images/3.new_model.png](resources/images/editingModels/3.new_model.png)